TrumanBrown/shorts-generator/README.md

 # Anime Shorts Generator

-This project automates the creation of 60-second anime "fun fact" or "did you know" videos.
-It combines a tagged script format with pre-generated audio and automatically downloaded images using the Google Custom Search API.
-The output is a ready-to-publish video suitable for platforms like YouTube Shorts or TikTok.
+This project automates the creation of 60-second anime "Did You Know?" videos, focused on surprising or emotional trivia from a single anime series (Naruto, One Piece, or Attack on Titan).
+It uses OpenAI to generate a script, Azure TTS for voiceover, Google CSE for images, and MoviePy to output a complete vertical short.

 ## Features

+- Generates a “Did You Know?” script using Azure OpenAI GPT-4
+- Focuses on a single anime fact, not general summaries
-- Parses a tagged script with `[image prompt]` markers
+- Parses [image prompt] tags and pairs them with narration
-- Fetches relevant images via Google Custom Search
+- Fetches relevant anime imagery using Google Custom Search API
-- Combines images with pre-recorded TTS audio
+- Converts narration to voice with Azure TTS
+- Cleans output folders on every run for consistent results
-- Outputs a final `.mp4` video using MoviePy
+- Outputs a complete, ready-to-post .mp4 video for YouTube Shorts or TikTok

 ## Requirements

 - Python 3.8 or newer
 - ffmpeg installed and accessible in your system PATH
 - Google API key and Custom Search Engine (CSE) ID with image search enabled
+- Azure OpenAI resource with a GPT-4 deployment
+- Azure Speech service key and region

 ## Setup